 Parentage: New breed created by Dr. Fritz Zweigelt in 1922 at the Teaching and Research Centre for Viticulture and Horticulture (LFZ) in Klosterneuburg.

 Vineyard area: In order to ensure widespread growth of this variety, Lenz Moser planted it extensively and utilised his Hochkultur (high culture) training system for it.
 At the end of the last century, when red wine variety plantings began to increase, the Blauer Zweigelt represented the biggest share of reds in the vineyards.
 Today, it is still the most important red variety in all of Austria's winegrowing regions.
 Between 1999 and 2015, its vineyard surface coverage increased strongly, but has stabilised by now.

 Leaf: Circular to pentagonal, three to five lobes

 Grape cluster: medium-sized; compact; cylindrical, with wings; round, blue-black coloured grapes

 Ripening time: mid-season

 Wine: The variety brings slightly violet-reddish coloured wines with soft tannins.
-Mature, full-bodied and long-living wines deliver tones of morello cherry.
+Mature, full-bodied and long-living wines deliver tones of Morello cherry.
 High-quality wines are produced both in stainless steel as well as in barrique.